julianl05/506-final-project/README.md

 **Solution:** For each unique station name, consolidate to a single preferred ID (favoring the new format alphanumeric IDs over numeric ones), then re-aggregate trip counts.

 #### Processing Steps
 Primarily used pandas Python module for processing and cleaning.
-See detailed steps in the process_data.ipynb <br/>
+See detailed workflow in the process_data.ipynb <br/>
 **1. Trip Data Aggregation:**
 - Loaded all 45 monthly CSVs with 15.7 million trips (rows)
 - Standardized columns and station IDs (challenges faced detailed above)